Approximately 100-150 applications are received per year.

 Graduate students have the opportunity to rotate in up to three labs.
 In some cases, first-year students can be directly recruited into a lab, but this is not common.

-Yes, competitive applicants will be invited to visit campus and interview with faculty at an event usually held towards the end of February.
+Yes, competitive applicants will be invited to visit campus and interview with faculty at an event usually held in February.

 The Department of Biology stresses collaborative interactions among students and faculty, and creates an environment to engender supportive interaction between students and their faculty mentors.

-Students are supported by teaching assistantships and research assistantships.
+Students are supported by teaching fellowships and research fellowships.

 It typically takes between five to seven years to complete a doctoral degree in Drexel’s Biology Graduate program.